grimery/Adventure.Land/README.md

 ## General

 - Hotkeys: To load characters / create a party / stop characters
-- Auto-move to the designated farming spot.
+- Auto-move to the designated farming spot, over several maps / continents.
 - Auto-Farm designated mob's
 - Auto-use potions (heal & mana)
 - Auto-Kite enemies.
 (All characters I use (Mage, Priest, Ranger) are ranged characters.)
-- Characters can go to town, buy potions and bring gold to the bank (Module "goToTown"), but it's deactivated by default, because the merchant takes care of this now.

 ## Individual characters

-- The mage can: auto-attack enemies (farming), energize partymembers, burst enemies
+- The mage can: auto-attack enemies (farming), energize partymembers, burst enemies and shield hurt allies from damage
-- The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies
+- The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies.
+He also uses Multishot for optimal farming efficiency.
 - The priest also can farm on it's own, heal partymembers and heal the whole party at once if needed.
 He can also debuff (curse) enemies

 The individual character modules are still very basic.
-Farming low-level mob's did not require writing complex code, or even character interaction, so far.
+Farming low-level mob's did not require writing complex code, or even character interaction (beyond healing), so far.

 ### The merchant